This is a guest post by SHIPRA NIGAM

 For the fourth time since the early February, students, faculty and their friends marched in Delhi.
 Once again, there were thousands of people, walking from Mandi House to Jantar Mantar.
 This time, there was focused attention on the demand for the release of the detained JNU students – Umar Khalid and Anirban Bhattacharya, the DU Professor S.A.R Geelani, solidarity with JNU Prof. Nivedita Menon and the poet-scientist Gauhar Raza against their media trials, and a direct attack on the creeping fascism of the Modi regime.
 Here are some moments from this march.

 Manu Joseph’s latest commentary regarding the ongoing crisis in Jawaharlal Nehru University (JNU) and the larger debate on Indian ‘nationalism’ smacks of crass elitism, as a journalist pithily pointed out online.
-If one were to use a ‘different term’, as Joseph himself keeps venturing to do in … More Of False Binaries and ‘Dirty’ Politics: Divya Kannan
+If one were to use a ‘different term’, as Joseph himself keeps venturing to do in his writing, it is simply nauseating.
+This is for several reasons.
+To begin with, he harbours a convoluted understanding of what research in higher educational institutes entails, the nature of student politics, the lasting dangers of right wing assaults, and the pathetic misrepresentation carried out by the media, including himself, of the pressing issues in this country.
+Continue reading Of False Binaries and ‘Dirty’ Politics: Divya Kannan